writeson/fastapi_presentation/README.md

 I used the Chinook SQLite database for a couple of reasons:

 1. I didn't have to build a database and populate it with data, which was a time-saver.
-2. Because it's an "in process" database engine, it wasn't necessary to set up and configure a database engine, like MySQL, PostgreSQL, or SQL Server.
+2. Because it's an "in process" database engine, it wasn't necessary to set up and configure another database engine, like MySQL, PostgreSQL, or SQL Server.
-3. The database has tables with one-to-many, many-to-many, and self-referential hierarchical tables, which I used to display the abilities of FastAPI.
+3. The database has tables with one-to-many, many-to-many, and self-referential hierarchical tables, which I used to display FastAPIs abilities.

 The ERD (Entity Relationship Diagram) of the database looks like this: